 LGBTQ History and Culture Since 1940, Parts I and II;

-Sex and Sexuality, Sixteenth to Twentieth Century.
+**Sex and Sexuality, Sixteenth to Twentieth Century. **Access funded by CSUSB Strategic Initiative resources.

 Brings together digitized archival material from former colonies and Commonwealth nations across Africa, Asia, the Caribbean, Australasia, and the Americas, to provide valuable primary source material created for local audiences by local actors during a period of enormous global change.
 Collections: Papers of African Trade Unions; Political Pamphlets from the Institute of Commonwealth Studies; The Trades Union Congress Archive.